lk-geimfari/mimesis/docs/schema.rst

 Introduction
 ------------

-The classes :class:`~mimesis.schema.Field` and :class:`~mimesis.schema.Fieldset` are used to generating structured data in conjunction with :class:`~mimesis.schema.Schema`.
+The classes :class:`~mimesis.schema.Field` and :class:`~mimesis.schema.Fieldset` are used for generating structured data in conjunction with :class:`~mimesis.schema.Schema`.

 - :class:`~mimesis.schema.Field` is used to generate a single value for a given field name.